 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees section of this catalog.

-M.S. and M.A. candidates, with the assistance of their advisors and graduate committees, are required to complete one of the three available closure options.
+MS candidates, with the assistance of their advisors and graduate committees, are required to complete one of the three available closure options.
 For some ENS students, the culminating experience of graduate-level work is a formal thesis.
 Other ENS students develop a substantial and carefully-designed graduate project, such as an interpretive plan for a nature center, an exhibit for a museum or visitors’ center, a film or multimedia show with supportive materials, or a finished and well-researched draft of environmental legislation or policy.
 ENS students are required to present and defend their thesis/graduate project proposal and completed thesis/graduate project before the graduate committee.
 The third closure option is the Capstone Closure course (see below for details).
+The Capstone Closure option is not available to students in the General Environmental Science Concentration